chri-git/TimeTracker/app/log.md

 ## Open
-* Swipe left/right to go to next/previous month
+* Swipe left/right to go to next/previous month (ViewPager?)
-  * Add some visual feedback to swiping (ViewPager?)

 ## Ideas
 * Export/import functionality for data
-  * Use in-built Google solution for drive backup?
+  * Use built-in Google solution for drive backup?
 * Use a custom drawable for the app icon

 ## Questions
-* What happens on update, is the data retained?
+* What happens on update (via cable), is the data retained?
 * Any concerns about activity lifecycle?